-Our customer is a forest industry group that manufactures paperboard, paper and wood products and average number of employees is approximately 3000.
+Our customer is a forest industry group that manufactures paperboard, paper and wood products.
 They are approximately 60 per cent self-sufficient in wood and 50 per cent in electricity.

-The group has six production plants in Sweden and one in the UK.
+The group has six production plants in Sweden with one located in the UK, and they employ approximately 3000 people..
 The forests and hydro power facilities are located in Sweden.

 Reason for project

-Our customer in Sweden requested to increase their production of their refiner synchronous motors from 10 MW to 11.5 MW without altering the current foundation and installation.
-Therefore, a complete retrofit was needed.
+Our customer’s goal was to increase the production of their refiner synchronous motors from 10 MW to 11.5 MW, without altering the current foundation and installation.
+This meant, a complete retrofit was needed.

 Motor rated specification is as follows: